 Their first plugin version was developed by Japanese music tech company Qosmo back in May 2022.
 Neutone eventually branched off and became their own company.
 They have continued to make updates ever since.

 In February 2024, Neutone released Morpho, their most mind-blowing app to date.
 You can watch a short demo above but you've really got to get in there and start using it to see the full potential.
-Perhaps most remarkable of all, the plugin is free to download and use.
-So don't let your budget hold you back!
+You can find their pricing model below:

 Table of Contents